-Per statute the DRC is required to consider whether the use of the data is consistent with the goals of the system.
-The HPD Program Goals were developed based on legislative intent in partnership with stakeholders.
-They are also referenced in the forthcoming HPD Data Access and Release Regulations.

-- 1. Provide public benefit for Californians and the state while protecting consumer privacy. - 2.
-Increase transparency about health care costs, utilization, quality, and equity. - Inform policy decisions on topics including the provision of quality health care, improving public health, reducing disparities, advancing health coverage, reducing health care costs, and oversight of the health care system and health care companies. - 4.
-Support the development of approaches, services and programs that deliver health care that is cost effective, responsive to the needs of enrollees, and recognizes the diversity of California and the impacts of social determinants of health. - 5.
-Improve data transparency to achieve a sustainable health care system and more equitable access to affordable and quality health care for all. - 6.
-Learn about and seek to improve public health, population health, social determinants of health, and the health care system, not about individual patients.

-HPD Data Access and Release Objectives

-Developed in partnership with the advisory committee and based on statute.

-- 1. Protect consumer and patient privacy. - 2.
-Support Program Goals. - 3.
-Ensure appropriate data users, uses, methodologies, and compliance with all requirements. - 4.
-Provide timely access to qualified applicants and make decisions in a consistent manner. - 5.
-Enable and support diverse users, representing multiple audiences and levels of expertise. - 6.
-Complement the HPD public reporting program. - 7.
+- 125 Per statute the DRC is required to consider whether the use of the data is consistent with the goals of - 126 the system.
+The HPD Program Goals were developed based on legislative intent in partnership with - 127 stakeholders.
+They are also referenced in the forthcoming HPD Data Access and Release Regulations. - 128 1.
+Provide public benefit for Californians and the state while protecting consumer privacy. - 129 2.
+Increase transparency about health care costs, utilization, quality, and equity. - Inform policy decisions on topics including the provision of quality health care, improving public health, reducing disparities, advancing health coverage, reducing health care costs, and oversight of the health care system and health care companies. - Support the development of approaches, services and programs that deliver health care that is cost effective, responsive to the needs of enrollees, and recognizes the diversity of California and the impacts of social determinants of health. - 136 5.
+Improve data transparency to achieve a sustainable health care system and more equitable137 access to affordable and quality health care for all. - 1386.
+Learn about and seek to improve public health, population health, social determinants of health,139 and the health care system, not about individual patients. - 140 HPD Data Access and Release Objectives - 141 Developed in partnership with the advisory committee and based on statute. - 142 1.
+Protect consumer and patient privacy - 143 2.
+Support Program Goals - 144 3.
+Ensure appropriate data users, uses, methodologies, and compliance with all requirements. - 145 4.
+Provide timely access to qualified applicants and make decisions in a consistent manner. - 146 5.
+Enable and support diverse users, representing multiple audiences and levels of expertise. - 147 6.
+Complement the HPD public reporting program. - 148 7.
 Support sustainability through user fees that balance Program support and affordability.

-Section II: HPD Data Release Committee
+150 Section II: HPD Data Release Committee

-Purpose
+151 Purpose

-The purpose of the DRC is to facilitate public transparency, act as an additional safeguard to releasing information, and bring outside perspectives to HCAI on the most sensitive data requests, while ensuring privacy, data security, efficiency, and the effectiveness of the review process.
-The DRC is an integral part of the HPD Program and will support HCAI to:
+152 The purpose of the DRC is to facilitate public transparency, act as an additional safeguard to releasing privacy, data security, efficiency, and the effectiveness of the review process.
+The DRC is an integral partof the HPD Program and will support HCAI to: